Icelk/kvarn/README.md

 ## Dependencies

-To increase security, build-times, reliability, and speed, I use the minimal reasonable number of dependencies.
+To increase security, build-times, reliability, and speed, I use dependencies sparingly.

 The two heavy-hitters are `tokio` (async runtime for async networking, file access, and extensions) and `rustls` (for encryption, optional if you want to run a unsafe (often local) web server).
 `brotli` and `flate2` are enabled by default to provide compression, but can be turned off.